cs107-colorful-axolotls/cs107-FinalProject/docs/milestone1.md

 Any other trigonometric functions such as cos(), tan(), arctan(), etc or needed elementary functions will be added as functions similarly.
 Furthermore each function will check if the input is a scalar and vector and the function will have its implementation adjusted accordingly.

 ## Licensing

+We chose the MIT license to license our software.
+The MIT license is one of the most permissive software licenses and allows us to use it for commercial purposes and monetize our software if we ever choose to.
+Lastly, with this license, others can’t claim our work as theirs and we cannot be held liable for any implications of our software.